Every Board Evaluation should assess Board Meeting effectiveness

-Based on the Board meeting agenda and the discussion and decision making that occurs during a meeting, the Board meeting audit helps to identify how well the Board understands its governance oversight role.
+Based on the Board meeting agenda and the discussion and decision making that occurs during a meeting, the Board meeting evaluation helps to identify how well the Board understands its governance oversight role.
 For example, if the meeting is filled with operating reports and discussion of operating issues (very common) then the Board is likely struggling with its governance focus.
-It is common in a Board meeting audit to assess what the Board discusses; define the relevance from a governance perspective; and, measure how much time is devoted to each discussion.
+It is common in a Board meeting evaluation to assess what the Board discusses; define the relevance from a governance perspective; and, measure how much time is devoted to each discussion.
 The finding here are frequently eye-opening.

 2. An assessment of the Board meeting agenda and opportunities for the Board to remain focused on governance-related items.

 Re-aligning the Board meeting agenda to ensure governance focus is a very common opportunity that almost all Boards have.
 Too often, Board meeting agendas are both repetitive (little change from year to year) and filled with items where the governance relevance is unclear.
 Sometimes, those items need to be removed.
 They are not relevant governance priorities.
 However, it is often a case of better organizing the Board meeting agenda, making it clearer to everyone why agenda items are relevant from a governance perspective.

 3. An assessment of the meeting leadership provided by the Board Chair.